googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **Figure 5.21 Complete color glyph definition without use of layers.**

-The version 1 formats define a color glyph as a graph of paint tables, and the concept of layering corresponds roughly to the number of distinct leaf nodes in the graph.
+The version 1 formats define a color glyph as a directed, acyclic graph of paint tables, and the concept of layering corresponds roughly to the number of distinct leaf nodes in the graph.
 The basic fill formats— PaintSolid, PaintLinearGradient and PaintRadialGradient—do not have child paint tables and so can only be leaf nodes in the graph.
 Some paint tables, such as the PaintGlyph table, have only a single child, so can be used within a layer but do not provide any means of adding additional layers.
 Increasing the number of layers requires paint tables that have two or more children, creating a fork in the graph.

 NOTE: In more precise terms, the number of visual layers represented by a valid graph is the number of distinct root to leaf paths in the graph.